Rytelier/Godot-PSX-Visuals/README.md

 You can modify the `PSX Surface general.gdshaderinc` file to add your own features.

+## Screen
+Screen shader for downscaling with color reduction and dithering.
+Resolution is defined in `Shader globals`.

+(For forward+ renderer, compositor effect is planned)

+For compatilibity renderer use the shader from `Shaders/Canvas` on `ColorRect` covering whole screen.

 # Todo:
-- Screen downscale shader with color limiting and dithering
+- Screen downscale shader - compositor effect
 - More material features